Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviews/C#_Coding_guideline.md

 ---

-Here’s a coding guideline for selecting the most efficient method when dealing with potential null database connections:

----

 ## 6. Use Coalescing Assignment for Null Checks on Awaited Results

 **Purpose:** This guideline promotes conciseness and clarity in handling asynchronous results that may be null.
 Using the coalescing assignment (`??`) operator instead of a conditional statement makes code both shorter and more direct, particularly when checking awaited database connections.